- We advise you to exercise normal safety precautions in Turkmenistan.

-The use of official taxis and pre-negotiated fees may help to avoid disagreements with taxi drivers.
+You should only use licensed, official taxis which are clearly identified and yellow in colour.
+The use of pre-negotiated fees may help to avoid disagreements with taxi drivers.

 Airline and air charter safety and maintenance standards vary throughout the world.
 It is not known whether maintenance procedures and safety standards on aircraft used on internal flights are always properly observed or whether passengers are covered by airline insurance.